-7 Multi-purpose Ecommerce Marketing Tools to Get More Done in Less Time
+7 Versatile Ecommerce Marketing Tools to Get More Done in Less Time

 Budgets are tricky.
 After splitting it between hiring talent, advertising and PR, you can’t afford to invest in the hundreds of tools it seems like you need to cover it all.
 The good news is that you don’t have to.